Thursday, 28 September 2023

-With trails suitable for all, tree top adventures, a great café, toilets and plenty of information, this should be your first stop when it comes to exploring Queen Elizabeth Forest Park.
+With trails suitable for all, car parking, a great café, toilets and plenty of information, this is the ideal place to start exploring the Forest Park (and you'll find Go Ape here too).

 Enjoy panoramic views and scenic trails, from a gentle stroll to a waterfall past a monument commemorating the Women's Timber Corps, better known as the Lumberjills, to more strenuous routes through lofty woods and rocky crags.